grpc/proposal/A38-admin-interface-api.md

 ### Alternative Admin Interface API Designs

+There are several different options for the convenience API design.
+Each option is a tradeoff between simplicity to use and flexibility.
+The simplicity to use is defined by lines of code to create a serving gRPC server with admin services, and the additional cognitive cost to learn the new API or manage dependencies.
+The flexibility is defined by how can users provide additional server creation options.
+To date, users can specify one or more **listening addresses, credentials, TCP/HTTP config, codec, interceptors and service implementations** during the server creation process.
+Not to mention the potential  impact on the threading model during the start of the server.
+If we want to bundle as many options as possible into one line of code, we will inevitably sacrifice some flexibility.
+For other alternative designs, see section below.

 Here are the usage snippets for other API Designs in Java:

 #### A method of the gRPC server class that adds admin services